© Pint of Science, 2024. All rights reserved.

 We welcome you to explore the past places through Ghost criminology.
 In this interactive session, we will collectively carry out our own ghost criminology investigation into a location haunted by crime.
-Then we will experience and interrogate the symbiotic relationship between sound, space, social interaction, and sociopolitical contexts in the Brutalist housing complexes of Thamesmead, London and Ekbatan, Tehran.
+Then we will experience an engaging listening session and interrogate the symbiotic relationship between sound, space, social interaction, and sociopolitical contexts in the Brutalist housing complexes of Thamesmead, London and Ekbatan, Tehran.
 How auditory and visual media can decode the complex narratives these iconic cultural sites hold.

 Ghost criminology: a (spirit) guide

-Dr Michael Fiddler (Associate Professor of Criminology; Lead - Centre for Transformative and Global Justice)
+(Associate Professor of Criminology; Lead - Centre for Transformative and Global Justice)

 Recent criminological research has started to use the notion of haunting to explore crime, criminality and punishment.
 Yet, this research is not about the kinds of spooky goings on that we’ve seen in supernatural film and TV.
 Instead, it provides us with a way of thinking about the various afterlives of harms that occurred in the past and yet feel very real in the present.
 And so, we will explore how violent acts can ‘haunt’ locations and how this impacts on our understanding of justice.
 In this interactive session, we will collectively carry out our own ghost criminology investigation into a location haunted by crime.